dounai2333/CSNS-Chinese-Localization/README.md

 - -newblockmethod : Use new block method, prevent random crash **but have a lot performance issues**.

-- -autoexit : Automatically exit the program when everything is done, will wait 5 seconds before exiting.
+- -autoexit : Automatically exit the program after everything is done, will wait 5 seconds before exiting.

 ### Will I be banned for using this on Steam server?
 Will, most likely **YES**.